learnf5/BIP200-LABS/BIP200-LEGACY-EX-CLASSIC-APP.md

-# Lab 1: Creating and Testing Application on BIG-IP Version 17.1
+# Exercise: Creating and Testing Application on BIG-IP Version 17.1

 [Return to Lab Contents](#lab-contents)